lotka/cnnnlp/README.md

 ```
 python train.py --data_path='csv/'
 ```
-By defualt use the first 60% of the data set.
+By default use the first 60% of the data set.
 (Try `python train_embeddings.py --help` for more options.)

 Evaluation: